 A Breakdown of the Most Popular IF Variations

 Today, we’re going to get in depth about the most popular Intermittent Fasting protocols.
-Before we begin, in the last article about intermittent fasting, I gave you a brief primer on the practice.
-In that article, we covered a definition of IF, as well as some of the general aspects of practice that are consistent along various types of IF.
+Before we begin, in the last article about Intermittent Fasting, I gave you a brief primer on the practice.
+In that article, we covered a definition of IF, as well as some of the general aspects of practice that are consistent with various types of IF.

 To briefly summarize: Intermittent Fasting is the practice of abstaining from food for a predetermined period of time, generally in the range of 16-36 hours.
-The benefits of IF vary from hormonal management to caloric reduction and decreased hunger, and which benefits are prioritized will be dependent on which “type” of IF you use.
+The benefits of IF vary from hormonal optimization to hunger management and caloric reduction; which benefits are prioritized will be dependent on which “type” of IF you use.

-Given that the most obvious difference between each of these methods is the length of the fasting period, that is how I’ve organized them; below, you will find each listed from longest fast to shortest.
+Given that the most obvious difference between each of these methods is the length of the fasting period, I’ve listed them in order of longest fast to shortest.

-SUMMARY: The feast/fast model, which I’ve been using consistently for close to 8 years, is my own small contribution to the community, and my very own addition to the world of intermittent fasting protocols; although its inception had nothing to do with the benefits of fasting.
+SUMMARY: The feast/fast model is my own small contribution to the world of intermittent fasting protocols, although its inception had nothing to do with the benefits of fasting.

-After some time, I discarded the bodybuilding “rules” and started pushing my first meal of the day back by a few hours…then a few more.
+After some time, I discarded the bodybuilding “rules” and started pushing my first meal of the day back by a few hours.
 Eventually, I stopped eating altogether.

 BENEFITS: When I started looking into fasting (mainly to justify my not-eating), I came across a few different reasons why the feast/fast worked so well; some had to do with fasting, obviously, but there is some stuff that has to do specifically with the cheat day as well.

 Like any style of fasting, removing food for an extended period of time can lead to fat loss, because it often leads to lower caloric intake.
 However, a fast coming on the heels of a cheat day is somewhat more specific.

 From there, the main drawback is that you’re really looking at a 32-36-hour fasting period.
 If your last meal on your cheat day is before bed (assume 10PM) on Sunday, and you don’t eat at all on Monday, your first meal is breakfast Tuesday morning.
 For a number of people, this has proved to be a pretty difficult thing to do.